Zouhairrrr/Fil-rouge/README.md

 # Fille-rouge
-this read me files containe the details of the project fille rouge 'Social Network System for Job Placement'.
+this readme file contain the details of the project fil rouge 'Social Network System for Job Placement'.

 	## Cahier De charge.